Culture of Ecuador: Family

-Ecuadorians place great importance on the family, both nuclear and extended.
-Unlike in much of the west, where the elderly are often placed in care facilities, elderly Ecuadorians will often live with one of their children.
-However, in recent years, the number of facilities to care for the elderly has grown significantly.

-Godparents are also far more important in Ecuador than in other western countries, and they are expected to provide both financial and psychological support to their godchildren.
-Precisely for that reason, Ecuadorians with marital troubles will often ask their godparents for advice.
+Ecuadorians place great importance on family, both nuclear and extended.
+Unlike in much of the modern west, Ecuadorians live in multi-generational homes with the elderly and young children living under the same household.
+Godparents or "padrinos" have an important role in Ecuador, where they are often expected to provide both financial and psychological support to their godchildren.

 Families are formed in at least one of the following two ways: Civil Marriage (which is the legal form of formalizing a bond between a man and woman, which all married couples are required to undergo) and the Free Union (where a man and woman decide to form a family, without undergoing any official ceremony).
 The Ecuadorian Constitution accords the members of a Free Union family, the same rights and duties as any other legally constituted family.

 There are many variations in family structure, as well as in the social and cultural structure in Ecuador, depending on the socioeconomic position in which people live.
-Generally, the upper classes adopt more white American or white European ways of life.
-This leads to great contrasts within the Ecuadorian people.
+Generally, the upper classes adopt more white American or white European ways of life, customs, and culture.
+Whereas, lower classes more widely adopt the customs, lifestyles, and culture of native peoples.
+This leads to great contrasts within Ecuadorian people, effectively creating parallel societies.

 Marital roles

 Women are generally responsible for the upbringing and care of children, and of husbands in Ecuador, and traditionally, men have taken a completely inactive role in this area.
-Recently has begun to change, due to the fact that more and more women are joining the workforce, which has resulted in men doing a little housework, and becoming slightly involved in the care of their children.
-This change has been greatly influenced by Eloy Alfaro's liberal revolution in 1906, in which Ecuadorian women were granted the right to work.
+This has begun to change, due to the fact that more and more women are joining the workforce, which has resulted in men doing housework and becoming involved in the care of their children.
+This change was greatly influenced by Eloy Alfaro's liberal revolution in 1906, in which Ecuadorian women were granted the right to work.
 Women's suffrage was granted in 1929.

 Girls tend to be more protected by their parents than boys, due to traditional social structures.
 At age 15, girls often have traditional parties called fiesta de quince años.
 Quinceañera is the term used for the girl, not the party.
 The party involves festive food and dance.
 This coming of age or debutante party is a tradition found in most Latin American countries, comparable to the American tradition of sweet sixteen parties.

-This special event also involves a doll being given away to show adulthood.
+This special event sometimes involves a doll being given away to show adulthood.